clinical-meteor/cookbook/cookbook/development-tools.md

 ===============================================================
 #### Integrated Development Environments

-Well, you're going to need to select an Integrated Development Environment (IDE), configure it so it works with Meteor, and set up debugging and profiling utilities.
-Meteor Cookbook's recommendation is to start with either Atom or Webstorm.
+Start by selecting an Integrated Development Environment (IDE), configuring it so it works with Meteor, and setting up debugging and profiling utilities.
+Meteor Cookbook's recommendation in selecting an IDE is the following: go with WebStorm if you want the most full-featured team tools currently available; but go with Atom if you want the most advanced tool for the most bleeding-edge isomorphic development.

 [Atom](http://www.atom.io) - Javascript IDE that can fully leverage Meteor's isomorphic javascript framework.
 Recommended.
 [WebStorm](http://www.jetbrains.com/webstorm/) - The most full featured IDE currently available for Meteor.